mehrnoush68/-childlessness-in-america/README.md

-# Understanding the Landscape of Childlessnessin the U.S.: A Data-Driven Exploration (1972-2022)
+# Understanding the Landscape of Childlessness in the U.S.
+##An analysis of General Social Survey data (1972-2022)

 ## Abstract

-This paper investigates trends in childlessness in the United States from 1970 to 2022.
-Data from the General Social Survey (GSS) is analyzed to consider factors like age, gender, education, class, and number of children.
-The analysis reveals a consistent rise in childlessness across various demographics, potentially linked to economic considerations, educational attainment, and shifting social norms.
-The paper explores the potential social and economic implications of this trend, highlighting the need for further research to navigate the complexities surrounding childlessness in today's society.
+We investigate U.S. childlessness trends between 1972 and 2022 using data from the General Social Survey.
+The research focuses on the relationship between childlessness and factors such as age, gender, education, social class, health conditions, marital status, and number of children.
+We find rising childlessness across demographics, potentially linked to economic factors, education, and social norms.
+We explore the social and economic implications of this trend and emphasize the need for further research on childlessness.

 ## File Structure